Nazimabad: Transport

 The Green Line of the Karachi Metrobus system, operational since December 2021, includes a stop at Nazimabad No.1, improving public transport connectivity in the suburb.

 Demography

-The population of Nazimabad is estimated to be over million people.
-It is dominated by the Muhajirs.
-Along with Muhajirs, the other population includes, Sindhis, Punjabis, Saraikis, Balochs, etc. Over 98 percent of the population is Muslim with small minority of Christians.
+According to 2023 Pakistani census among people of Nazimabad 74.4% spoke Urdu, 9% spoke Pashto, 5.7% Punjabi, 4% Sindhi, 2.1% Saraiki, 1.5% Hindko, 0.9% Balochi and 2.2% recorded their language as Others.
+Over 98 percent of the population is Muslim with small minority of Christians.